What is an ingrowing toenail?

 Learn how to cut your nails properly or just file them.
 If you cannot reach your nails to cut them, then it would be advisable to seek help from a registered podiatrist, especially if you have diabetes.

-If you have an infected ingrowing toenail, seek advice from your GP who may want to prescribe antibiotics.
-You then need to see a registered podiatrist to have the troublesome nail cut away properly.
+If you have an infected ingrowing toenail, your Podiatrist can issue you with antibiotics.
+Once the infection has settled you should then come back to have the troublesome nail cut away properly.

 If the nail is cut away, then the problem should be resolved very quickly as long as the causative problem has been eradicated (poor nail cutting technique, poorly fitting shoes).